 Any attempt to forge an email message is considered an abuse of network privileges.
 If a user receives email that could have been forged, it is in the best interests of all parties involved to confirm the email with the sender via personal contact.
-Contact the Email Administrator at 419-251-1780, or email to email@mercycollege.edu if it is determined the email is a forgery.
+Contact the Director of Information Technology at 419-251-7331, or forward the email to abuse@mercycollege.edu if it is determined the email is a forgery.
 Please save a complete copy of the original message for further investigation.